henrikhorluck/tdt4140-washlists/README.md

 ## Running the backend

 Following are the instructions for installing the dependencies and running the backend django project.
-The instructions are are for a linux based operating system, but should be similar for other operating systems.
+The instructions are for a linux based operating system, but should be similar for other operating systems.

 ## Install Python 3.8
 First, install python 3.8.
 See the instructions for installing Python 3.8 at the [Python website](https://www.python.org/downloads/).